Distributionally robust halfspace depth: Properties of the robustified halfspace depth

 In conclusion, the main difference from the halfspace depth arises in the integrable case, where the traditional depth may decay at an arbitrarily fast rate.
 One particular example concerns empirical distributions, where the halfspace depth is 0 for large enough $\norm{\z}$, whereas the robustified depth decays as $\delta/\norm{\z}$.
-In the non-integrable case one may distinguish between the directions along which $\z$ escapes to infinity, and then the decay may be drastically different for different directions.
+In the non-integrable case one may possibly distinguish between the directions along which $\z$ escapes to infinity, since potentially the decay may be drastically different for different directions.